NgileahObservatory/Patched-497/README.md

 ASCOM Driver Development and prerequisites are found at <a href="http //ascom-standards.org/Developer/DriverImpl.htm" target="browser">ASCOM Driver Development</a>

 Familiarise yourself with the prerequisites and installation of the framework.
-Install the ASCOM Driver Development prerequisites and the developer components and tools first.
+Install the ASCOM Driver Development prerequisites and the developer components and after Visual Studio first.

 Install the Inno Setup Compiler.
 Currently I use 5.58 because the latest version does not play nicely with the script template ASCOM provide.